Fried Squash

 Any type of oil that can withstand high temperatures works well for frying such as canola, vegetable, and avocado.

 Using a dredge of buttermilk and cornmeal mix creates a very crispy crust.
-Fried squash will stay crispy if drained and kept on a paper towel lined plate until ready to serve.
+Fried squash will stay crispy if drained and kept on a paper towel lined plate or cooling rack until ready to serve.
 Refrigerate leftovers and reheat in a 350 degree oven to crisp up again.

 Top Tips